nexaitch/notes/mapreduce.md

 ## A simple example:

-Let's illustrate this by considering a simple problem: we are given a list of numbers as our data, and we wish to compute the sum of all the squares in our dataset (e.g. to compute the variance later).
+Let's illustrate this by considering a simple problem: we are given a list of numbers as our data, and we wish to compute the sum of all the squares in our dataset.

 In an imperative style (which is probably what you're used to, using Python), you'd start by writing a loop to iterate through all elements, and then you'd need to process each element individually by adding its square to an accumulator variable.